 My Social Security is an online service provided by the Social Security Administration (SSA) that allows you to review your earnings history, check current or future benefits, and access many other Social Security services.
-You will need a valid email address and your Social Security number to create an account.
+You will need a valid email address, a U.S. mailing address and your Social Security number to create an account.

 To open a My Social Security account: